 If an accident with a moving truck left you with serious injuries, the road to recovery might not be a smooth one.
 You’re in pain, your family is facing a huge financial burden, and insurers are arguing about who has to pay.

 What you really need right now is someone on your side.
 And that’s us.
-Console & Associates P.C.’s U-Haul trucking accident lawyers can help you sort this out and get the money you deserve.
+Console & Associates P.C.’s New Jersey truck accident lawyers can help you sort this out and get the money you deserve.

 Just how common are accidents with moving trucks?
 You might be surprised.